- CLASS: Magnoliopsida

 Clusters of three to eight fragrant yellow flowers bloom from September to November, and are said to smell similar to honeysuckle; others describe the scent as citrus-like.
 The trumpet-shaped flowers are impressive, with petals fused into nearly 6-inch-deep tube.

 Once found only on a few cliffs on the island of Kauai and Niihau, this plant owes its very survival to some extremely dedicated botanists.
-The natural pollinator of the alula, a species of hawk moth, has become extinct—hampering the plant's ability to reproduce.
+The natural pollinator of the alula, a type of hawk moth, has become extinct—hampering the plant's ability to reproduce.

-When the numbers of wild alula began decreasing, botanists in Hawaii started rappelling down the steep cliffs where the plant is found to hand-pollinate the last remaining individuals.
+When the numbers of alula began decreasing, botanists in Hawaii started rappelling down the steep cliffs where the plant is found to hand-pollinate the last remaining individuals.
 Later, they returned to collect the seeds that were later grown in a greenhouse.
 Today, the "cabbage on a stick" plant is found in plant conservatories around the world, and is even available in nurseries and mail order catalogs.